Notice of Pre-AIA or AIA Status

 Genba 61 RPDAEDCIQRCHPLEPALGVSTKNFDLLSLRCELGWCG 98

-It would have been prima facie obvious for one of ordinary skill in the art before the effective filing date of the current invention to arrive, from the teachings of CN 106706921 A, at the sequence characteristics of the polypeptides as claimed through routine experimental optimization, in testing polypeptides containing different lengths and/or regions out of a full-length “wild-type” EBV BNFL2b protein, such as the one disclosed in GenBank: AXY93084.1, for immunogenicity as well as feasibility in the assays as disclosed in CN 106706921 A, unless there is evidence that the specified sequence limitations are critical.
+It would have been prima facie obvious for one of ordinary skill in the art before the effective filing date of the current invention to arrive, from the teachings of CN 106706921 A, at the sequence characteristics of the polypeptides as claimed through routine experimental optimization, in testing polypeptides containing different lengths and/or regions out of a full-length “wild-type” EBV BNFL2b protein, such as the one disclosed in GenBank: AXY93084.1 and Van Berkel, for immunogenicity as well as feasibility in the assays as disclosed in CN 106706921 A, unless there is evidence that the specified sequence limitations are critical.
 Since CN 106706921 A already teaches a test for screening or diagnosing nasopharyngeal carcinomas by detecting antibodies against a panel of EBV antigens including the BNFL2b and amino acid sequence of BNFL2b is known in the art, there is a reasonable expectation of success that sequence regions of BNFL2b that are suitable for antibody assay can be identified through routine experimental optimization.

 Response to Applicant’s Arguments

-Applicants’ argument is not persuasive.
-As an initial matter, “the burden of showing unexpected results rests on he who asserts them.
+As to Applicant’s argument about unexpectedness of the claimed invention, as an initial matter, “the burden of showing unexpected results rests on he who asserts them.
 Thus it is not enough to show that results are obtained which differ from those obtained in the prior art: that difference must be shown to be an unexpected difference.”
 In re Klosak, 455 F.2d 1077, 1080 (CCPA 1972) (citation omitted).
 Moreover, “[i]t is well settled that unexpected results must be established by factual evidence.
 Mere argument or conclusory statements in the specification does not suffice.”
 In re De Blauwe, 736 F.2d 699, 705 (Fed.
 Cir.
 1984) (citation omitted).
 Applicant’s attention is directed to MPEP 716.02(b)-(e) for how unexpected results can be established.
 E.g., to evaluate if the claimed invention produces unexpected results, one must consider if the results produced by the claimed invention are commensurate in scope with the claims and how the results compare with the closest prior art.
 See MPEP Section 716.02(d) and (e).
 Here, Applicants provide results for sensitivity and specificity of diagnosing nasopharyngeal cancer by detection of IgAs against three antigens, BNLF2b, EBNA1 or VCA (see Examples 6-7).
 These results are not commensurate in scope of the invention as claimed, which encompasses a kit comprising a BNLF2b antigen as capture agent.
 Additionally, comparison between the diagnostic sensitivity and specificity between the processes using BNLF2b as antigen and EBNA1/VCA as antigen cannot be considered as a comparison with the closest prior art, since CN 106706921 A discloses a test for nasopharyngeal carcinoma by detection of IgA/IgG’s against a panel of EBV antigens including BNLF2b.
 A comparison with the test method disclosed in CN 106706921 A would be more persuasive.

 Conclusion